Loyalist Golf and Country Club

 Loyalist Golf and Country Club is a Ted Baker-designed semi-private golf course, located in Bath, Ontario, Canada, just west of Kingston, Ontario.
 It plays as a par 72, with 5 sets of tee blocks, and yardages ranging from 5,038 to 6,625 yards.

-Tournaments, champions, and notable players
+Tournaments

-Loyalist Golf Club has been the site of several major provincial and local events, including the Ontario Senior Men's Amateur (August 2011), the Ontario Women's Mid-Amateur (August 2010), the Ontario Men's Mid-Amateur (June 2009), the GAO Senior Women's Amateur (July 2008), and the Women's Amateur (2012) championships.
+Loyalist Golf Club has been the site of several major provincial and local events, including the 2011 Ontario Senior Men's Amateur, the 2010 Ontario Women's Mid-Amateur, the 2009 Ontario Men's Mid-Amateur, the 2008 GAO Senior Women's Amateur, and the 2012 Women's Amateur championships.
+In 2014, it hosted The Great Waterway Classic, an event on the PGA Tour Canada.
+In 2016, the club hosted the Ontario Junior Girls Golf Championship.

 CN Future Links championship

 The CN Future Links championship was held at Loyalist, May 24 - 27, 2012.
 Anna Kim of Toronto and Matt Williams of Calgary captured their respective Junior Girls and Junior Boys titles.
 Williams finished with a 6-under par round of 66, for a tournament total of 3-under 213.
 Local favourites Josh Whalen of Napanee, and Austin James of Bath finished in a tie for fourth with a 1-over par scores of 217.